Dee68/milestone_project2/README.md

 ## User Experience (UX)
 ### Target Audience
-The quize targets people of all ages who enjoy quizzes and are specifically interested on web development.
+The quize targets people of all ages who enjoy quizzes and are specifically interested in web development.

 ### Strategy